You and your spouse love your children. That doesn’t change because your relationship with each other has broken down.

 Until parents make final decisions or have a trial on parenting issues, the Court makes interim arrangements.

-Regardless of the type of custody, a move by one parent may have serious consequences for the other parent and the children.
-If a parent applies to the Court for an Order allowing or preventing a move, the Courts will consider the best interests of the children – in the current situation – in the proposed new city or living with the parent who does not move.
+Regardless of the type of parenting plan and decision making responsibility a move by one parent may have serious consequences for the other parent and the children.
+The Divorce Act has specific provisions that set out a process to assess whether a parent is permitted to move with a child.
+If the matter proceeds to Court, the Courts will consider the best interests of the children – in the current situation – in the proposed new city or living with the parent who does not move.
+This area of law is evolving.
+If you are considering a move with your children, consult with your lawyer.

 Enforcing parenting time

 The Court will enforce a parent’s parenting time.
 If you have a specific Court Order with a police enforcement clause, the police may enforce your parenting time.
 This method of enforcement is usually only appropriate in extreme cases (such as possible child abduction) as it can be distressing to your children.
-The Court also has the discretion to discipline a parent who regularly interferes or limits the other parent’s time through fines, contempt of court, and even a change in custody.
-If you are having problems enforcing your access, talk to your lawyer.
+The Court also has the discretion to discipline a parent who regularly interferes or limits the other parent’s time through fines, contempt of court, and even a change in the parenting plan.
+If you are having problems enforcing your parenting time, talk to your lawyer.

 Parenting After Separation Seminars